 Now we are going to add all these lines and moving averages to our trading chart.

 Don’t panic; your eyes are going to get used to this, and after one day you will feel that a chart without Ichimoku is totally naked.
 First, let’s do a basic introduction, and then jump into the interpretation of Ichimoku and all the secrets you need to know.

 Cloud Indicator – Ichimoku added to a Candlestick Chart

 Cloud Indicator – Calculations

-Kijun line (base line in solid, thick pink color).
+Kijun line (baseline in solid, thick pink color).
 This is the average of the highest high and the lowest low within the past 26 candles.
 We can also call it the “slow line” because it reflects a whole 26 periods.

 Tenkan line (turn line, solid, thin black color).
 This is the average of the highest high and the lowest low within the past 9 candles.
-We can also call this the “fast line” because it reflects less periods.
+We can also call this the “fast line” because it reflects fewer periods.